 “Some of my highlights were feeding Speckie (the warthog) who prefers to lick & nibble your boots than have her own food, distracting the more aggressive mongoose (Snippy) with meat while we hand fed the baby (Pumpkin), who used to be a pet so needed more attention & protection.”

-I also loved seeing how fast the tortoises moved when they caught sight of us spreading mielie pap on a board – priceless!
+I also loved seeing how fast the tortoises moved.
+When they caught sight of us spreading mielie pap on board, they were very speedy!
+Priceless!

 From my experience, you could get involved in all number of things in research & what you do will depend on what the day brings.
 On mine, we went to get a tyre off a calf’s neck, replaced the batteries & cards in a couple of camera traps, went on a drive around the newer part of the reserve and got to see, learn about & activate 2 GPS collars (1 cheetah, 1 leopard) which had just been delivered.
 Then we spent the afternoon looking through photos from the camera traps which had been filed under ‘Nothing’ & checking that they were in fact… ‘Nothing’!
 Not the most stimulating of afternoons (basically watching photos of grass move) but essential to clean up the records.
 And, we did manage to find a lot of birds & even a leopard which had been photographed at night….definitely not ‘Nothing’!

 This involved mucking out the smaller animals around the farm while also giving them the morning feed.
-For the most part, it was picking up poo and enjoying feeding the animals in the same way as above in food prep.
+For the most part, it was picking up poo & feeding the animals.

-“Previously, I had also loved feeding the meerkats (6 groups in total) but during this session, one of them bit my fellow volunteer on the leg which took the shine off it a little.
+“Previously, I had also loved feeding the meerkats (6 groups in total).
+However, during this session, one of them bit my fellow volunteer on the leg.
+This took the shine off the experience a little.
 Both she & the offending meerkat were fine & she rejoined us after cleaning herself up.”

 In addition, we got chance to pick up poo in Ebony, the baby cheetahs enclosure (she was hit by a car, abandoned by her mother & is being rehabilitated after an operation to fix her hip).
 We also got to throw chunks of zebra to the smaller cheetahs & go inside the enclosure with the beautiful caracals while they ate the meat we had taken for them.
 Not things you do on a normal day at the office!